dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 won't be able to connect to a Dgraph Zero node until the Zero node has a valid license.

-To spin up a learner node, first make sure that you start both the Dgraph Zero leader and the Dgraph Alpha leader with the `--my` flag so that these nodes will be accessible to the learner node.
+To spin up a learner node, first make sure that you start all the nodes, including the Dgraph Zero leader and the Dgraph Alpha leader, with the `--my` flag so that these nodes will be accessible to the learner node.
 Then, start an Alpha instance as follows:

 ```sh